dariozheng/Python_Automation/README.md

-Python_Automation is a repository that I created to put the exercises and projects I did while following the book “Automate the Boring Stuff with Python” By Al Sweigart
+Python_Automation is a repository that I created to put the exercises and projects I made while following the book “Automate the Boring Stuff with Python” By Al Sweigart

 (https://automatetheboringstuff.com/).